SIS to LMS Migration: Complete Step-by-Step Guide

 The problem: You assume that "final_grade" in your SIS maps directly to "current_score" in your LMS, but the LMS expects a percentage (0-100) while your SIS uses letter grades (A-F).

-The fix: Create a transformation mapping table.
-For example: A = 95, A- = 91.5, B+ = 88.5, etc. Test this conversion thoroughly.
+The fix: Create a transformation mapping table approved by your registrar.
+For example: A = 95, A- = 91.5, B+ = 88.5, etc. Test this conversion thoroughly with historical data before migration day.

 Pitfall #2: Forgetting About File Attachments